Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-detail-summary-element.md

 }
 ```

-And that's it we created a cool accordion-like element, with no JavaScript involved!
+And that's it.
+We created a fantastic accordion-like element with no JavaScript involved!

 ## Browser support